UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/06-let-n-lambda.md

 "The function that maps x to x plus x"

 At top level, like `define`.
-(Or more accurately, `define` is a synonym for lambda that also gives the lambda a name.)
+(Or more accurately, `define` is a synonym for a lambda that also gives the lambda a name.)

 In general, `\x.E` or `(lambda (x) E)`
  * `x` is bound in `E`
  * other variables are free in `E`

 The ability to "capture" free variables is what makes it interesting.

 **Functions become just like any other value.**